 The Board continues to believe that it is in the best interests of the Company and its stockholders to provide for an incentive plan under which stock-based and qualifying cash compensation awards made to the Company's executive officers can qualify for deductibility by the Company for federal income tax purposes.
-Accordingly, the 2008 Plan has been structured in a manner such that awards under it can satisfy the requirements for "performance-based" compensation within the meaning of Section 162(m) of the Code ("Section 162(m)").
-In general, under Section 162(m), in order for the Company to be able to deduct compensation in excess of \$1 million paid in any one year to the Company's Chief Executive Officer or any of the Company's three other most highly compensated executive officers (other than the Company's Chief Financial Officer), such compensation must qualify as "performance-based."
+Accordingly, the A&R 2008 Plan has been structured in a manner such that awards under it can satisfy the requirements for "performance-based" compensation within the meaning of Section 162(m) ("Section 162(m)") of the Internal Revenue Code of 1986, as amended (the "Code").
+In general, under Section 162(m), in order for the Company to be able to deduct compensation in excess of \$I million paid in any one year to the Company's Chief Executive Officer or any of the Company's three other most highly compensated executive officers (other than the Company's Chief Financial Officer), such compensation must qualify as "performance-based."
 One of the requirements of "performance-based" compensation for purposes of Section 162(m) is that the material terms of the performance goals under which compensation may be paid be disclosed to and approved by the Company's stockholders.
-For purposes of Section 162(m), the material terms include (i) the employees eligible to receive compensation, (ii) a description of the business criteria on which the performance goal is based and (iii) the maximum amount of compensation that can be paid to an employee under the performance goal.
-With respect to the various types of awards under the 2008 Plan, each of these aspects is discussed below, and stockholder approval of the 2008 Plan will be deemed to constitute approval of each of these aspects of the 2008 Plan for purposes of the approval requirements of Section 162(m).
+For purposes of Section 162(m), the material terms include (1) the employees eligible to receive compensation, (2) a description of the business criteria on which the performance goal is based and (3) the maximum amount of compensation that can be paid to an employee under the performance goal.
+With respect to the various types of awards under the A&R 2008 Plan, each of these aspects is discussed below, and stockholder approval of the A&R 2008 Plan will be deemed to constitute approval of each of these aspects of the A&R 2008 Plan for purposes of the approval requirements of Section 162(m).